-The NWMO has been maintaining and regularly publishing watching briefs.
-This edition of the watching brief paper outlines recent international research and developments in nuclear fuel cycles, and discusses their potential applicability to Canada, as well as the time frames by which any new fuel cycle could be introduced in Canada.
+The NWMO has been maintaining and publishing this watching brief since 2008.
+This edition of the watching brief paper outlines recent international research and developments in nuclear fuel cycles, and discusses their potential applicability to Canada.
 The main conclusions are:

-- Advanced fuel cycles are not likely to be implemented in Canada on a commercial scale in the near future. - The introduction of small modular reactors (SMRs) in Canada would result in new used fuel waste types that will need to be managed.
+- There continues to be international interest and research in new fuel cycles, but no technical breakthroughs that change the previous conclusion regarding the APM approach for management of present Canadian used nuclear fuel. - The introduction of small modular reactors (SMRs) in Canada would result in small quantities of new used fuel waste types that will need to be managed.
 The impact of these potential new wastes on the NWMO program will need to be evaluated as part of the consideration of the SMR technologies. - Waste arising from advanced fuel cycles would be managed by the NWMO in a manner that is safe, socially acceptable, technically sound, environmentally responsible, and economically feasible. - The NWMO will continue maintaining its watching brief on advanced fuel cycle developments that could have an impact on Canada's future waste management requirements.